 Just a 5 minute walk from the Trevi Fountain is this gallery with a small courtyard where you can see Art Nouveau frescoes and take a break from the crowds, as it is not well known by tourists.
-It is one of those secret places in Rome that you will love to discover on your trip, make a note of it in your agenda!
+It is one of those secret places in Rome that you will love to discover on your trip - make a note of it in your agenda!### The Pantheon

-One of the most beautiful and popular squares in Rome since ancient times, when this space was Domitian's stadium, Piazza Navona is a millenary place whose current beauty is largely due to the renovations of the Baroque era, which created the three fountains of the square and the church of Sant'Agnese in Agone.
+One of the most beautiful and popular squares in Rome since ancient times, when this space was Domitian's stadium, Piazza Navona is an ancient place whose current beauty is largely due to the renovations of the Baroque era, which created the three fountains of the square and the church of Sant'Agnese in Agone.

-It is a place that is definitely worth visiting in a four-day itinerary in Rome, where you can sit down for a coffee, relax and enjoy the atmosphere.
+It is definitely worth a visit on a four-day itinerary in Rome, where you can sit down for a coffee, relax and enjoy the atmosphere.### Castel Sant'Angelo

 Day 3: Marvel at the grandeur of the Vatican and enjoy the afternoon in Trastevere